Alicia Ashley

-Alicia Ashley (born August 23, 1967) is a women's boxing participant who is the former WBC female world super bantamweight champion.
-Ashley is a Jamaican-American.
-Born in Jamaica, she moved to the United States at a young age.
+Alicia Ashley (born August 23, 1967) is a Jamaican-American professional boxer who competed from 1999 to 2018.
+She held the World Boxing Council (WBC) female super bantamweight title twice between 2011 and 2016.
+Ashley was inducted into the International Boxing Hall of Fame in 2023.

+Personal life

+Born in Jamaica, Ashley moved to the United States at a young age.
 She is the younger sister of chess grandmaster Maurice Ashley and former world kickboxing champion Devon Ashley.